COVID-19 - Information for community

 - would like to arrange a one-off regular wellbeing check for themselves, or someone else.

 The Community Visitors Scheme (CVS) is a free service that coordinates volunteer visits to provide ongoing friendship and companionship to eligible older people who are lonely or socially isolated.
 With increased isolation during the pandemic, the CVS is supporting phone and virtual friendships.
-For anyone who would like to register to receive a visitor; refer someone to receive a visitor; or for any volunteers who would like to make a connection, visit the CVS website https://www.health.gov.au/initiatives-and-programs/community-visitors-scheme-cvs.
+For more information visit the CVS website https://www.health.gov.au/initiatives-and-programs/community-visitors-scheme-cvs.

 The National Aged Care Advocacy Program (NACAP) is a free, independent and confidential service supporting older people who receive or are applying for government-subsidised aged care by providing advocacy services and support to resolve issues with their aged care, helping them to understand and access the aged care system, and informing them of their aged care rights.
 NACAP can be accessed via phone 1800 700 600 or by visiting https://opan.com.au/.